sushma068999/LifeOS/README.md

 # 🌿 LifeOS

-> One place for your goals, projects, habits, notes, career, health, finance, and life.
+### One place for your goals, projects, habits, notes, career, health, finance, and life.

 LifeOS is a personal productivity operating system designed to help people organize every aspect of their lives through one clean, minimal, and intelligent workspace.

-This project is being built as part of my Industrial Training Project (ITR) and is currently under active development.

 ---